 back Back to news

-Virgin Voyages Reveals 2026 Eat & Drink Festival Lineup
+Virgin Voyages 2026 Eat & Drink Festival: Latest Details Revealed

-Virgin Voyages reveals 2026 Eat and Drink Festival with new Manor event, updated menus, and immersive experiences across select voyages fleetwide.
+Virgin Voyages has updated its 2026 Eat & Drink Festival lineup ahead of its August 27 launch, with a new Manor event, refreshed menus, and immersive experiences across select voyages fleetwide.

 Festival of Senses promotional graphic with Eat & Drink badge and 2026 lineup text